AlphaTechnolog/Web-dev-tutorial/README.md

 # Define the port of the app, default: 8000
 APP_PORT=8000

+# Define the secret to generate tokens, sessions,
+# and others.
+APP_SECRET=secret

 # Define the Mongo DB database address
 # the mongodb atlas uri's, are valid.
 MONGO_URI=mongodb://HOST:PORT/DBNAME